 Ramit Sethi is another bestselling author and a successful personal finance advisor.

-While much of his advice is regurgitated in publications all over the internet.
-We can clearly sense from his beliefs that Ramit Sethi believes in a hard work ethic and a willingness to learn.
+While much of his advice is regurgitated in publications all over the internet we can clearly tell that Ramit Sethi believes in a hard work ethic and a willingness to learn.
 Instead of complaining about the money, Ramit advises that more people need to accept that learning is a vital part of the process.
-That putting this approach into practice will inevitably result in the former.

 3. Gary Vaynerchuck – Being human, in spite of being a brand